 Serve with your favorite sides.
 Wait for the complements.

 A man can’t live on protein alone!
-Add some veggies to the mix by following this guide to grilling that tricky asparagus.
-Or, read my recommendations on the baskets that will grill veggies to perfection.
+Add some veggies to the mix read my recommendations on the baskets that will grill veggies to perfection.

 The ULTIMATE meaty battle!
-Which cut of beef will win when USDA Prime vs. USDA Choice (Certified Angus Beef) face off?
+Which cut of beef will win when USDA Prime versus USDA Choice (Certified Angus Beef) face off?

 If you’re tired of trying to guess if your meat is cooked to perfection, use one of these reliable instant read thermometers.